MariusVentus/TemplateManager/README.md

 V0.0.4 - Working Scrollbar with mouse scrolling!
 Fixed bug with multiple template additions and removals in a row.

+V0.0.5 - Added options for clearing all templates, restoring from a default, and editing existing templates.
+Templates can now also have empty lines for improved formatting.

 ***Planned Features (Warning: Doing this for fun in my free time.
 Updates will be slow, if at all)***

 1.)
 Open Email Templates with default email client.